-Billy Claibourne (1860-1882) – Claibourne, most likely from Arizona or New Mexico, began to make a name for himself in his early twenties.
-After William Bonney’s death in 1881, he insisted that he too, be called Billy the Kid.
+After William Bonney died in 1881, he insisted that he be called Billy the Kid.
 He claimed to have killed three men who laughed at this demand, though newspapers report that he only shot one man.
-Billy was arrested after having killed a man named James Hickey, but was found not guilty and released.
+Billy was arrested after having killed a man named James Hickey but was found not guilty and released.